gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.AppTokenResponse.md

 > `optional` **modified\_at**: `string`

-- ISO 8601 timestamp of token updation
+- ISO 8601 timestamp of token updation.

 ***